RedGradient/MinecraftSkinEditor/README.md

-# MCSkinEditor - skin editor for Minecraft

 ![MCSkinEditor UI](resources/screenshot-1.png)

+# Minecraft Skin Editor

 ### Known issues
+* Bad performance of drawing
 * Binary file fails immediately
 * Artifacts on the model
-* Bad performance of drawing
+* Artifacts on the arms after opening a slim texture
+* Grid for Slim model has cut edges